Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 9 ceiling_tps = bandwidth_gb_s / weights_gb

-370B BF16 weight-only ceiling = 23.9 token/sFor models that don't fit on a single GPU (for example, a 70B dense model in BF16), we use Tensor Parallelism (TP).
-TP splits the individual weight matrices (e.g., ) across multiple GPUs so that the computation is distributed evenly.
-This technique was pioneered in the Megatron-LM training system[17] and adapted for inference serving.
+4MoE ceiling: measure shared + routed expert bytes/token, not full checkpoint bytesFor models that don't fit comfortably on a single GPU, or that fit weights but not the target KV-cache and headroom budget, we use Tensor Parallelism (TP).
+TP splits individual weight matrices (e.g., ) across multiple GPUs so each device computes one shard.
+This technique was pioneered in the Megatron-LM training system[22] and adapted for inference serving.

-Communication frequency is not total cost: tensor-parallel messages may travel over faster links, while pipeline stages can create bubbles.
+Communication frequency isn't total cost: tensor-parallel messages may travel over faster links, while pipeline stages can create bubbles.
 This toy count makes the first screening question explicit:

 1layers = 80